DicksonChi/favorite-things/answers.md

 ## 2. What was the most useful feature that was added to the latest version of your chosen language

-* The latest version added I used was the new and fast way to format strings in python.
+* The latest feature in python 3.6 added I used was the new and fast way to format strings in python.
 In my  `main.views.py` I made use of this function to format strings and it helped made my code cleaner and saved my time.